Certifications

 - AppliedSkill

 To earn this Microsoft Applied Skills credential, learners demonstrate the ability to develop AI agents by using Azure OpenAI Service and the Semantic Kernel SDK.
 Candidates for this credential should be familiar with Visual Studio Code, C# programming, and Azure OpenAI.
-Important This assessment lab has been updated on August 21, 2024.

 - AppliedSkill